spectra/mephisto-to-wxr/README.markdown

     rake wxr:export MEPHISTO_SITE="mysite.com" > mysite.wxr

+Remember to set your RAILS_ENV.
+Maybe you should run it like this:

+    RAILS_ENV=production rake wxr:export MEPHISTO_SITE="mysite.com" > mysite.wxr

+Also, you may not have uuidtools (or you might have an old Ruby/Gems environment).
+If that's so, you can use any tool that generate a UUIDv4 (or any other unique scheme that you like) instead.
+For using uuidgen (from e2fsprogs or package uuid-runtime in Debian, for instance), here is an example:

+    UUIDGEN=/usr/bin/uuidgen rake wxr:export MEPHISTO_SITE="mysite.com" > mysite.wxr

 License
 =======

 (The MIT License)

 Copyright (c) 2009 [Jade Meskill][iamruinous], [integrum][]
+Copyright (c) 2011, [Paul Gross][pgr0ss]
+Copyright (c) 2012, [Pablo Lorenzzoni][spectra]

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the